Dental day surgery under general anaesthetic

 - do not come to the hospital if you feel unwell without contacting us first

 - do not wear contact lenses to your appointment.
-These can damage your eyes if they are left in during surgery
+These can damage your eyes if you leave them in during surgery

 - do not bring slippers or a dressing gown with you